Nonlinear stochastic receding horizon control: stability, robustness and Monte Carlo methods for control approximation: Concluding Remarks

 \section{Concluding Remarks}

-In this work we explored the asymptotic stability of nonlinear stochastic RHC when the optimal controller is computed only approximately.
+In this work we explored the stability and the convergence properties of nonlinear stochastic RHC when the optimal controller is computed only approximately.
 We considered a number of general classes of controller approximation error including deterministic and probabilistic errors and even controller sample and hold errors.
+In each case, it is shown that the controller approximation errors do not accumulate (even over an infinite time frame) and the process converges exponentially fast to a small neighbourhood of the origin.
 We also overviewed an approximation method for computing the optimal RHC for nonlinear stochastic continuous-time systems.
 This method is based on Monte Carlo integration approximation and originates in the work of Kappen \cite{kappen2005linear,kappen2005path}.

 While we study the stability of various RHC approximations, we did not consider any measure of performance.
 For example, it would be of interest to analyze (path-wise) the running cost error that arises due to the approximation of the optimal controller.
 Inverse optimality and optimality gaps as studied in \cite{magni1997stability} would also be of interest here.